heiglandreas/HybridAuth/README.md

 ## Requirements

 * The [hybridAuth-library](http://hybridauth.sourceforge.net).
-This lib uses the version 3!
+This lib uses the version 3 which is not (yet) stable!
 * Zend Framework2 (well, obvious, isn't it?)

 ## Usage